FiveEyes/FiveEyes.github.io/_posts/statistical-inference/2019-05-03-Statistical-Inference-3.md

 # Statistical Inference 9~12

-After years,finally, I have time to be an audience of the last course of this course series.
+After years, finally, I have time to be an audience of the last course of this course series.

 # 9 Interval Estimation